Building a Community-Driven Smart Home: Strategies for Success

 Tools for Community Management

 Use an issue tracker with labels that mean something.
-Labels should reflect skill level, priority and whether an issue is safe for automated testing.
+Labels should show skill level, priority and whether an issue is safe for automated testing.
 Add templates that collect the information you actually need to reproduce a problem.

 Developer Relations Strategies for Home Automation